AlgoMaster Logo

 What Went Wrong?

-If you ever find yourself overriding a method just to throw an exception, or adding subtype-specific conditions in client code—it’s a red flag and you might be violating LSP.
+If you ever find yourself overriding a method just to throw an exception, or adding subtype-specific conditions in client code, you are likely violating LSP.

 "If S is a subtype of T, then objects of type T may be replaced with objects of type S without altering any of the desirable properties of that program (correctness, task performed, etc.)." — Barbara Liskov, 1987

-In other words, subtypes must honor the expectations set by their base types.
-The client code shouldn’t need to know or care which specific subtype it’s dealing with.
-Everything should “just work.”
+Subtypes must honor the expectations set by their base types.
+The client code should not need to know or care which specific subtype it is dealing with.
+Everything should "just work."

 Why Does LSP Matter?

-2. Reduced Bugs: LSP violations often lead to conditional logic (e.g., if (obj instanceof ReadOnlyDocument)) in client code to handle subtypes differently.
+LSP violations often lead to conditional logic (e.g., if (obj instanceof ReadOnlyDocument)) in client code to handle subtypes differently.
 This is a code smell.
-It’s a sign that your design is leaking abstraction.
-When client code has to “know” the subtype to behave correctly, you’ve broken polymorphism.
+It is a sign that your design is leaking abstraction.
+When client code has to "know" the subtype to behave correctly, you have broken polymorphism.

-5. Testability: Tests written for the base class's interface should, in theory, pass for all its subtypes if LSP is respected (at least for the shared behaviors).
+Tests written for the base class's interface should, in theory, pass for all its subtypes if LSP is respected.
+This means you can reuse test suites and trust that your inheritance hierarchies are well-formed.

 Let’s refactor our design so that subtypes like ReadOnlyDocument can be used without violating the expectations set by the base type.